-- Bin store capacity will provide separate waste and recycling bins to allow for separation of waste, in line with the requirements of the local authority - Separate waste bins should be provided within each cluster to facilitate easy separation of waste by the residents - The bin store will provide capacity for at least 50% of the expected volume of waste from each student room (60lt per room) for recycling - Excess capacity will be provided for residual waste to prevent bin overflowing - Bin store use should be monitored by building management to check is the allocation of recycling and residual waste is appropriate to residents behaviour - Bin store capacity will be flexible to allow for the increase in recycling capacity and decrease capacity of residual waste. - Guidance should be provided to residents on what can and cant be recycled, with the aim of increases recycling to the point that 65% of municipal waste is recycled by 2030
+- Operational waste will be managed in line with the waste hierarchy.
+Building management should focus on preventing waste, then option for re-use, and maximising recycled by the occupants. - Bin store capacity will provide separate waste and recycling bins to allow for separation of waste, in line with the requirements of the local authority - Separate waste bins should be provided within each cluster to facilitate easy separation of waste by the residents - Options for food waste recycling will be provided, with bins located in each cluster and provision in the bin store for food waste. - The bin store will provide capacity for at least 50% of the expected volume of waste from each student room (60lt per room) for recycling - Excess capacity will be provided for residual waste to prevent bin overflowing - Bin store use should be monitored by building management to check is the allocation of • recycling and residual waste is appropriate to residents behaviour - Bin store capacity will be flexible to allow for the increase in recycling capacity and decrease capacity of residual waste. - The development commits to trying to meet the GLA recycling target of 65% by 2030 - Bin use will be reviewed by building management, with the aim of increasing recycling provision to meet GLA target of 65% by 2030 - Guidance should be provided to residents on what can and can't be recycled, with the aim of increases recycling to the point that 65% of municipal waste is recycled by 2030